uwdata/termite-data-server/README.md

 ------------------------

 The Termite Data Server is developed and maintained by [Jason Chuang](http://jason.chuang.ca) with contributions from:
- * [Ashley Jin](http://www.linkedin.com/in/ashpjin) on the term-topic matrix visualization and various data processing scripts
+ * [Ashley Jin](http://www.linkedin.com/in/ashpjin) on the initial implementation of the Termite Data Server, the term-topic matrix visualization, and various data processing scripts
  * [Alison Smith](http://www.cs.umd.edu/people/amsmit) on the group-in-a-box visualization
  * [Michael Freeman](https://www.linkedin.com/pub/michael-freeman/66/363/322) on the scatter plot visualization
  * [Peter Enns](https://www.linkedin.com/pub/peter-enns/37/674/408) on the web server upload functionality